Uvic-Robotics-Club/uvic-rover/README.md

 # ROS-runt-rover
 ROS implementation of runt rover

-This assumes that you have Ubuntu 20.04, ROS Noetic and rosserial installed.
+This assumes that you have Ubuntu 20.04 and ROS Noetic installed

-Clone this repository inside < your catkin workspace >
+Clone this repository and build using the following commands below

-The repo is our catkin_ws, so I recommend cloning then renaming this repo as 'src', then running catkin_make

 ```
 git clone <url> src